 The eFounders Fellowship was created as a result of Jack Ma’s exploration of opportunities with African youth and businesses to participate in global trade and raises awareness of the 2030 Agenda for Sustainable Development, as part of his role as UNCTAD Special Advisor for Youth, Entrepreneurship and Small Business:

-Class 9 - Africa
+Online Course Class 1 - Africa

 Class 4 highlights and key takeaways from 38 entrepreneurs across 11 countries in South & S.E.
 Asia.